James Hamilton (priest, born 1748): Early life and family

 The year his father died, Hamilton moved from Athlone to attend the Royal School, Armagh, along with Rev. Arthur Grueber who became headmaster that year.
 He went to Trinity College, Dublin in 1765, developing interests in astronomy and science, and graduated with a B.A. in 1769.

 He married Jane Bunbury, probably sometime between 1770 and 1780 (union unrecorded).
 The couple had two daughters: Harriet, who was married c.1797 to Peter Holmes, and Jane, who was married in 1800 to Alexander Holmes.
 They also had two wards, Catherine and Juliana Tisdall.

 Career

-He was made rector of Kildress, Co.
-Armagh, in 1776.
-He set up an observatory in Cookstown, Co.Tyrone, which included an achromatic telescope, a transit instrument and clocks for solar and sidereal time.
+He was made rector of Kildress, County Armagh, in 1776.
+He set up an observatory in Cookstown, County Tyrone, which included an achromatic telescope, a transit instrument and clocks for solar and sidereal time.
 He was a member of the Royal Irish Academy (Acadamh Ríoga na hÉireann).
 The astronomer royal, Nevil Maskelyne, presented Hamilton's observations of the 1782 transit of Mercury to the Royal Society, as they were considered to be superior to those made at Greenwich.